 Elder Law In Evanston

 Evanston is unique because it has a large number of senior buildings: including nursing homes, assisted living, independent living, a retirement hotel, and others.
 In addition, the large number of apartment and condominium buildings has created a number of intergenerational buildings.
-When my wife and I bought a Co-Op in Evanston, it was mostly smaller apartments, and most of the residents were either young and single, or seniors.
+When my wife and I bought a Co-Op here, it was mostly smaller apartments, and most of the residents were either young and single, or seniors.
 It was a great experience.

 The good news for Evanston seniors is that the community cares about its older residents.
-Some of the best care managers, social workers, lawyers and volunteers have also chosen Evanston as their home.
+Some of the best care managers, social workers, lawyers and volunteers have also chosen the city as their home.
 As you get to know the resources that are available, you will also get to know some great people in your neighborhood.

 Eric Parker is an Evanston resident and an attorney with the Chicago law firm of Stotis & Baird Chartered.
 Eric is available to meet with clients at his Chicago office and also routinely meets with clients in and around Evanston.
 The firm practices law in the areas of elder law, probate, estate planning, wills, trust, real estate and personal injury law.
 For information please call 312-461-1000, e-mail email@example.com or visit us on the web at www.stotisandbaird.com.